Warbo/chriswarbo-net/unfinished/packaging_hell.md

    tool, e.g. by symlinking to some global cache of extracted tarballs.
  - In a related way: always assume that your current program will be abstracted over or scripted by some future program.
-Cabal, etc. do this to some extent by providing the `Cabal` library, but
+Cabal, etc. do this to some extent by providing the `Cabal` library, but that requires a bunch of decisions and fallback logic which the `cabal` CLI performs automatically.

 The default/de-facto Haskell setup of GHC + Hackage/Stackage + Cabal/Stack is
 enormously complicated, and only seems to be getting worse as more options and